oxheadalpha/tezos-k8s/charts/snapshotEngine/README.md

 images:
   octez: tezos/tezos:v12.2 # Version of Tezos that you will run

-snapshotMarkdownTemplateUrl: url_to_md_file # Url of markdown file that will host links to your
+snapshotMarkdownTemplateUrl: url_to_md_file # Url of markdown file that will be processed by jekyll and host links to your artifacts

+volumeSnapClass: volumeSnapshotClassName_from_cluster # Name of a volumeSnapshotClass CRD that you will have created during the CSI/Snapshot Storage Class installation process in your cluster.
 ```

 ## Produced files